wp-plugins/zigweather/readme.txt

 == Changelog ==

+= 2.2 =
+* Added ability to hide ZigPress credit (but please consider leaving it visible or making a donation)
+* Added ability to show debug information on settings page (mainly for plugin creator's benefit)
+* More code refactoring
+* Minor admin CSS improvements
+* Widget control panel now contains advice about entering the location
-= 2.1 =
+* Browsers are prevented from caching the plugin's stylesheets = 2.1 =
 * Added ability to show temperatures in celsius or fahrenheit
 * Added ability to show windspeed in km/h or mph
 * Coding style improvements
 * Code refactoring
+* Added ZigPress credit
 * Verified compatibility with WordPress 3.4.2
 = 2.0.1 =
 * Donation link on plugins list page, added fetched time (display optional), removed unused files from SVN, added basic theme chooser (to be improved later)